gersonmoraes/dryunit/README.md

 # Dryunit

-Dryunit is a tool that allows you to test OCaml code using *Convention over Configuration*.
+Dryunit is a detection tool for unit testing in OCaml that is focused in *Convention over Configuration*.

-Your tests are put first, so TDD can get out of your way.
-We wanted to get the project right and be *dry*.
-That is why the first implementations do not implement a test framework.
-You are invited to use [Alcotest][] or [OUnit][] for that.

-The big advantage of traditional testing over alternatives is that ***you get to use pure OCaml***.
-Free of enhancements.
-Using the exact same syntax you do everything else.
-Your tests are independent but can use anything in their context. *It's just OCaml, do whatever way you want*.
+## Why should you use it?

+#### Dryunit is non-intrusive and nearly invisible

+Your tests are put first and this boosts TDD in a very seamless way.
+Dryunit stays invisible once you setup the building system and requires no changes over the original test code, provided that you use minimal naming conventions.

+It will not affect your OCaml code, add complexy layers nor keep you from using any feature in OCaml, because it's simply not going to be in your code.
+There's no need for PPX's nor extra libraries to import.

+#### Dryunit is not a testing framework

+It just detects new tests as you write them, and setup the bootstrap code for the actual test framework - *it takes care of writing the main file of a test executable*.
+You can write tests based on [Alcotest][] or [OUnit][].

+If for whatever reason you would like to stop using Dryuniy, you can migrate back to manual boostrapping instantaneously by picking the latest bootstrapping code auto generated and commiting it to source control.

+#### Using traditional testing frameworks matters

+There's something about the simplicity and predictability of traditional testing frameworks producing self contained test executables from pure OCaml that is facinating.

+Different from existing approaches, in traditional frameworks the test code is not *special*: there's no no enhanced syntax or rewriting that could potentially get in the way of your tooling to interact with your code.
+Which in term, means autocompletion and linting works as in any other piece of pure OCaml code.

 ## Conventions